Free Guide | Fun Ocular Motor Activities For Your Child

 Modified: Sit down with your back supported and hold your pointer finger up in front of your nose about 10 inches away.
 Slowly move your finger towards your nose so that your eyes come together, then slowly move your finger away from your nose so your eyes move apart.
 Pause for 10 seconds, then repeat 2 more times.

-Simplified Lie down with your back supported and hold your pointer finger up in front of your nose about 10 inches away.
+Simplified: Lie down with your back supported and hold your pointer finger up in front of your nose about 10 inches away.
 Slowly move your finger towards your nose so that your eyes come together, then slowly move your finger away from your nose so your eyes move apart.
 Pause for 10 seconds, then repeat 2 more times.

 8. Clockwise and counterclockwise